calacuda/atuo-desk/README.md

 # desktop-automater
+---
 Controls Linux desktop environments and tiling window managers.
 It uses Unix sockets to handle communication with the client program.
 Development is currently focused on the [BSPWM](https://github.com/baskerville/bspwm) tiling window manager.

 ---

 ## overview:

 Desktop automator designed to allow programmatic control of the desktop environments and general system stuff.
 It runs as a service in the background and is controlled via a client; the two communicate over a [Unix Domain Socket](https://en.wikipedia.org/wiki/Unix_domain_socket) (UDS, IPC).
-The project was started as an excuse to experiment with Unix Sockets, but with a few additions could be quite useful!
-As of now it is only compatible with [BSPWM](https://github.com/baskerville/bspwm) as that is the primary environment I currently use.
-However support for desktop environments (DE), more tiling window managers, and floating window managers is planned for the future.
+The project was started as an excuse to experiment with Unix Sockets, but a few additions to the original scope have made it quite useful!
+As of now it is only compatible with [BSPWM](https://github.com/baskerville/bspwm) as that is the environment I currently use.
+However support for more tiling window managers, and (maybe) floating window managers is planned for the future.

 ## advantages: